stream-innovations/stream-payment-gateway/README.md

 **5. Transaction via QR Code**

-To further enhance the user experience, StreamPayments offers a convenient QR code payment option.
+To further enhance the user experience, **Stream**Payments offers a convenient QR code payment option.
 Users can simply scan the QR code generated by the **Stream**Payment Gateway with their mobile wallets (currently supporting the Phantom wallet).
 This quick and easy process allows for efficient transactions, especially for mobile users.

 **6. Compatibility with Multiple Wallets**

-While currently limited to the Phantom wallet, the **Stream**Payments is designed to be compatible with a wide range of wallets in the future.
-This future compatibility will provide users with the flexibility to conduct transactions from their preferred cryptocurrency wallets.
+The **Stream**Payment Gateway is designed with future compatibility in mind.
+While it currently supports the Phantom wallet, we are actively working to expand compatibility with a wide range of popular cryptocurrency wallets.
+This will provide users with the flexibility to conduct transactions from their preferred wallets, ensuring a seamless and convenient payment experience.

-With these additional features, the **Stream**Payments (BaaS) platform becomes an all-in-one solution for businesses seeking to integrate cryptocurrency payments into their websites and streamline transactions for their customers.
-The user-friendly interface, store integration capabilities, QR code transactions, and future wallet compatibility make it a versatile and efficient payment gateway in the world of cryptocurrencies.
+By offering compatibility with various wallets, we aim to enhance the user experience and make the **Stream**Payments platform accessible to a broader audience.
+As the cryptocurrency ecosystem evolves, our commitment to adaptability ensures that businesses and users can easily transact using their preferred wallets without limitations.
+Stay tuned for updates on additional wallet compatibility as we continue to improve and grow the StreamProtocol / Stream**Pay**™ ecosystem.

 ### Overall

-Overall, **Stream**Payments offers a cutting-edge solution to the challenges businesses face when dealing with fiat and cryptocurrencies.
+**Stream**Payments offers a cutting-edge solution to the challenges businesses face when dealing with fiat and cryptocurrencies.
 By leveraging the power of the Solana blockchain, it aims to revolutionize the way small businesses conduct cross-border transactions, manage finances, and embrace the world of digital currencies.